imrafaelmerino/JIO/README.md

   related to the issue, especially under load.
 JIO simplifies debugging and contextual logging with its `debug` and `debugEach` methods.

-- **JFR (Java Flight Recorder)**: JIO leverages JFR for logging purposes.
+- **JFR (Java Flight Recorder)**: JIO leverages JFR for logging and debuging purposes.
 This choice offers several advantages.
 First, it's Java-native, which means it seamlessly integrates with the Java ecosystem, ensuring compatibility and performance.
 Second, it avoids the complexities and potential conflicts associated with using external logging libraries, of which there are many in the Java landscape.
 By relying on JFR, we maintain a lightweight and efficient approach to logging that is both reliable and highly effective.

 - Last but not least, the backbone of JIO is the `IO` class that we'll explore in detail in the next section.